Market Drayton and Rural Parishes Community Covenant

 Work Proactively

-Do you work proactively to listen and engage with your community?
+As a group we commit to working proactively to listen and engage with our community?

 fcli fordhall 2 farmers graphic